-- •Take action to ensure the availability of equipment in the practice to manage medical emergencies taking into account the guidelines issued by the Resuscitation Council (UK) and the General Dental Council. - •Take action to ensure audits of infection prevention and control are undertaken at regular intervals to improve the quality of the service.
-The practice should also ensure that, where appropriate, audits have documented learning points and the resulting improvements can be demonstrated. - •Take action to ensure that all the staff have received training recommended by the general dental council.
+- Take action to ensure the availability of equipment in the practice to manage medical emergencies taking into account the guidelines issued by the Resuscitation Council (UK) and the General Dental Council. - Implement an effective system for identifying, disposing and replenishing of out-of-date stock. - Take action to ensure audits of radiography and infection prevention and control are undertaken at regular intervals to improve the quality of the service.
+The practice should also ensure that, where appropriate, audits have documented learning points and the resulting improvements can be demonstrated.